Underground press: High school underground press

 During this period there was also a widespread underground press movement circulating unauthorized student-published tabloids and mimeographed sheets at hundreds of high schools around the U.S. (In 1968, a survey of 400 high schools in Southern California found that 52% reported student underground press activity in their school.)
 Most of these papers put out only a few issues, running off a few hundred copies of each and circulating them only at one local school, although there was one system-wide antiwar high school underground paper produced in New York in 1969 with a 10,000-copy press run.
 Houston's Little Red Schoolhouse, a citywide underground paper published by high school students, was founded in 1970.

 For a time in 1968–1969, the high school underground press had its own press services: FRED (run by C. Clark Kissinger of Students for a Democratic Society, with its base in Chicago schools) and HIPS (High School Independent Press Service, produced by students working out of Liberation News Service headquarters and aimed primarily but not exclusively at New York City schools).
 These services typically produced a weekly packet of articles and features mailed to subscribing papers around the country; HIPS reported 60 subscribing papers.

 G.I. underground press

-The G.I. underground press in America produced a few hundred titles during the Vietnam War, some produced by antiwar G.I. coffeehouses, and many of them small, crudely produced, low-circulation mimeographed "zines" written by a draftee editor opposed to the war and circulated locally off-base.
-Three or four G.I. underground papers had large-scale, national distribution of more than 20,000 copies, including thousands of copies mailed to G.I.'s overseas.
+The GI underground press within the U.S. military produced over four hundred titles during the Vietnam War, some produced by antiwar GI Coffeehouses, and many of them small, crudely produced, low-circulation mimeographed "zines" written by GIs or recently discharged veterans opposed to the war and circulated locally on and off-base.
+Several GI underground papers had large-scale, national distribution of tens of thousands of copies, including thousands of copies mailed to GI's overseas.
 These papers were produced with the support of civilian anti-war activists, and had to be disguised to be sent through the mail into Vietnam, where soldiers distributing or even possessing them might be subject to harassment, disciplinary action, or arrest.
-The idea of smuggling a full-size printing press into South Vietnam was determined to be too dangerous to attempt.
-As an alternative, a few G.I.'s based in South Vietnam were issued small kits to enable them to produce little hektograph-type zines.
+There were at least two of these papers produced in the combat zone in Vietnam itself, The Boomerang Barb and GI Says.